linz/topo-workflows/docs/infrastructure/disaster.recovery.md

 ### Update database version (if necessary)

-1. Get the details of the most recent production database snapshot: `aws rds describe-db-snapshots --output json --query="sort_by(DBSnapshots[?contains(DBSnapshotIdentifier,'workflows-argodb')], &SnapshotCreateTime)[-1]"`
+1. Create a manual snapshot of the database instance, using the AWS Web Console: "Aurora and RDS" > "Databases" > Click on the prod DB (`argodb-*`) > "Maintenance & backups" > "Snapshots - Take snapshot"
-2. Compare `EngineVersion` from the above output to `PostgresEngineVersion.VER_` in the code.
+2. Compare `EngineVersion` from the snapshot to `PostgresEngineVersion.VER_` in the code.
 3. Update `PostgresEngineVersion.VER_` in the code with the snapshot `EngineVersion`.
 4. Git commit and push the change above (if applicable).